GCSE MATHS TUITION

 I teach both the Foundation Level GCSE Maths and the Higher Level GCSE Maths.
 Your school chooses which exam pupils sit based on their academic ability.
 For those pupils taking the Foundation tier paper the maximum grade that can be awarded is Grade 5, which is a good pass.
 For pupils taking the Higher tier paper, it is possible to achieve up to a Grade 9 (equivalent to an A++).
 If your child is considering a career where A Level maths is required, then you would need your child to be sitting the Higher paper.

-My approach to GCSE tuition is still very much focussed on the individual.
-I cover all topics in the Key Stage 4 National Curriculum, and by detailed assessment I address any weaknesses or gaps in learning, even if this means going back over some Key Stage 3 topics.
+My approach to GCSE tuition is still very much focused on the individual.
+I cover all topics in the Key Stage 4 national curriculum, and by detailed assessment I address any weaknesses or gaps in learning, even if this means going back over some Key Stage 3 topics.
 Exam preparation and practice is vital to ensure pupils achieve their highest potential grade, and I spend time going through example exam questions and past papers to ensure pupils are fully prepared.
-I use the AQA exam board past papers for exam practice, as Manningtree High School is my nearest secondary school and this is the syllabus that they follow.